People > Our People > Nicholas and Christina Weber

 Nicholas and Christina Weber

 Nicholas was conscripted into the Russian military to serve in the Russo-Japanese War.
 He served two years before gaining permission to leave to help support his family.
 Nicholas's brother Conrad immigrated to the United States in 1912.
 Nicholas stayed behind to help his parents manage their land.
-Nicholas could see that dramatic changes were coming to Russia and soon the European continent would be at war.
-Nicholas sought passports for the entire family and made arrangements for them to emigrate from Russia.
+Nicholas could see dramatic changes coming to Russia, and the European continent would soon be at war.
+Nicholas sought passports for the entire family and arranged for them to emigrate from Russia.

-In 1913, Nicholas and Christina departed from Norka and immigrated to the United States along with his parents.
-Nicholas and Christina's sons, Phillip (born 1907) and John (born 1909), also made the journey to America, Christina gave birth to another son who was named Conrad and Nicholas helped deliver the baby.
+In 1913, Nicholas and Christina departed from Norka and immigrated to the United States with his parents.
+Nicholas and Christina's sons, Phillip (born 1907) and John (born 1909), also journeyed to America.
+Christina gave birth to another son named Conrad, and Nicholas helped deliver the baby.

 Nicholas was conscripted into the Russian military to serve in the Russo-Japanese War.
 He served two years before gaining permission to leave to help support his family.
 Nicholas's brother Conrad immigrated to the United States in 1912.
 Nicholas stayed behind to help his parents manage their land.
-Nicholas could see that dramatic changes were coming to Russia and soon the European continent would be at war.
-Nicholas sought passports for the entire family and made arrangements for them to emigrate from Russia.
+Nicholas could see dramatic changes coming to Russia, and the European continent would soon be at war.
+Nicholas sought passports for the entire family and arranged for them to emigrate from Russia.

-In 1913, Nicholas and Christina departed from Norka and immigrated to the United States along with his parents.
-Nicholas and Christina's sons, Phillip (born 1907) and John (born 1909), also made the journey to America, Christina gave birth to another son who was named Conrad and Nicholas helped deliver the baby.
+In 1913, Nicholas and Christina departed from Norka and immigrated to the United States with his parents.
+Nicholas and Christina's sons, Phillip (born 1907) and John (born 1909), also journeyed to America.
+Christina gave birth to another son named Conrad, and Nicholas helped deliver the baby.

 Photograph of the Conrad and Catharina Weber family taken in Norka, Russia about 1909.